 A. The program was established to support the children of long-time employees attaining an undergraduate degree.
 Graduate education is not included in TGP because graduate degree typically includes financial support for the student, such as a teaching assistantship or a research grant.
 Additionally, the tax laws differ based on the age of the child.

 A. Yes, only if your child is claimed as your dependent on your federal income tax return for the year that includes the tuition payment date.
 The payments are made directly to the institution on behalf of your eligible child.
 These payments are excluded from your gross income for federal income tax purposes and are non-taxable.
-If your child is not claimed as your dependent on your federal income tax return or if you die while benefits are payable, the benefit is considered taxable compensation.
+If your child is not claimed as your dependent on your federal income tax return, the benefit is considered taxable compensation.

 A. If the child is your domestic partner's child whom you have not adopted, or is otherwise not your dependent for federal income tax purposes, the benefit payments do not qualify for tax-exempt treatment.